claudiuconstantin/forest-time-jekyll/_posts/2014-09-08-self-improvement-is-masturbation-self-destruction-is-the-answer.markdown

 One of the most baffling quote in one of my (and I’m sure many other people’s) all time favorite movie, the Fight Club is:

-> Self-developement is masturbation, now self destruction…(is the answer)
+> Self-development is masturbation, now self destruction…(is the answer)

 At first sight it seems to exceptionally destructive, and drives us on the wrong way easily without any explanation, so let’s have a look at it.
 Of course, nobody might know what the writer / director meant exactly (maybe not even they), but here is my solution related to my experiences.